DamianZaremba/damianzaremba.co.uk/content/_drafts/singles/2016-10-24-a-look-at-traffic-encryption-options.markdown

 [Transport Layer Security](https://en.wikipedia.org/wiki/Transport_Layer_Security)
 (TLS).

-There are multiple implementations of TLS, with 1.2 currently being the most secure, the version and associated cryptographic ciphers are usually associated to the support requirements; many older browsers and SSL libraries don't support the most secure choices.
+There are multiple implementations of TLS, with 1.2 currently being the standard (1.3 is in draft), the version and associated cryptographic ciphers are usually associated to the support requirements; many older browsers and SSL libraries don't support the most secure choices.